Originally published August 17, 2021

 - How long should you combine the treatments?
 The two studies which have investigated this found the greater effect was achieved in the first 6-12 months, with no difference in progression rates between combination and OK-only groups thereafter.

-We still have more to learn, but the small volume of studies so far indicate that atropine 0.01% plus orthokeratology appears to have an additive efficacy for myopia control, and one study is underway on multifocal soft contact lenses.
+We still have more to learn, but the small volume of studies so far indicate that atropine 0.01% plus orthokeratology appears to have an additive efficacy for myopia control.
+Conversely, one three-year study has recently shown that atropine 0.01% does not have additive efficacy with soft multifocal contact lenses.
 As always, your clinical judgement and the level of concern of both you and the parent will likely lead towards combining treatments to increase efficacy.

 Further reading on atropine and combination treatment